yuhsiang237/yuhsiang237.github.io/source/_posts/C-create-the-non-reference-object-Deep-Clone.md

         static void Main()
         {
-            Order order = new Order
+            var order = new Order
             {
                 Seq = 1,
                 No = "20220608",